 http://gutenberg.net.au/ebooks/e00101.txt This link is to the journal of Arthur Phillip commander of the first fleet, and the founding father of Australia.

-http://www.rahs.org.au/wp-content/uploads/2015/05/Manuscript-1_The-Lone-Hand.pdf 'The Lone Hand' by George Quicke, published in 1911, a true account of the night of terror faced by Henry Keightley and family.
+http://www.rahs.org.au/wp-content/uploads/2015/05/Manuscript-1_The-Lone-Hand.pdf 'The Lone Hand' by George Quicke, published in 1911, a somewhat true account of the night of terror faced by Henry Keightley and family.
 This manuscript also has margin notes from Peter Rotton, brother of Caroline Keightley.
 Some inaccuracies but on the whole usefull to the researcher.

-https://archive.org/details/baillieresnewsou00bail Bailliere's New South Wales 1866 gazetteer and road guide: containing the most recent and accurate information as to every place in the colony: with mapby Bailliere (F. F.) (Firm); Whitworth, Robert P. (Robert Percy), 1831-1901
+https://archive.org/details/baillieresnewsou00bail Bailliere's New South Wales 1866 gazetteer and road guide: containing the most recent and accurate information as to every place in the colony: with mapby Bailliere (F. F.) (Firm); Whitworth, Robert P. (Robert Percy), 1831-1901.
+Brilliant!

 Books worth reading.(of which I own.)